SDI-5410 Seven Axis Gantry Through Transmission Ultrasonic System

 - Chained scans

-- Dual independent search tubes performing different scans simultaneously
+- Dual independent search tubes performing different scans

 - Stop on defect